-Nature of the on-site visit
+a) Nature of the On-Site Visit

-In March 2002, the United States became the second Party to the Convention on Combating Bribery of Foreign Public Officials in International Business Transactions to undergo the Phase 2 on-site visit by a team from the OECD Working Group on Bribery in International Business Transactions.

-The team from the OECD Working Group was composed of lead examiners from France and the United Kingdom as well as representatives of the OECD Secretariat.
+- 1. In March 2002, the United States became the second Party to the Convention on Combating Bribery of Foreign Public Officials in International Business Transactions to undergo the Phase 2 on-site visit by a team from the OECD Working Group on Bribery in International Business Transactions. - 2.
+The team from the OECD Working Group was composed of lead examiners from France and the United Kingdom as well as representatives of the OECD Secretariat1.
 The meetings took place over the course of five days mostly at Department of Justice offices in Washington DC, and brought together officials from the following United States government departments and agencies: Department of Justice Criminal Division Fraud Section, Department of Justice Criminal Division Asset Forfeiture and Money Laundering Section, Department of Justice Public Integrity Section and Office of International Affairs, Department of State, Department of Commerce, Department of Defense, Federal Bureau of Investigation, US Sentencing Commission, Securities and Exchange Commission, Internal Revenue Service, US Agency for International Development, Overseas Private Investment Corporation and Export-Import Bank.
 Part of the team visited the Financial Crimes Enforcement Network of the Department of Treasury.
-Briefings were held with senior members of the Senate Foreign Relations Committee and with staff of the House International Relations Committee.
+Briefings were held with senior members of the Senate Foreign Relations Committee and with staff of the House International Relations Committee. - 3.
 The OECD team met with representatives of the American Bar Association, the American Federation of Labor-Congress of Industrial Organisations (AFL-CIO), the American Institute of Certified Public Accountants, the Auditing Standards Board, the Compliance Systems Legal Group, the Conference Board, the Financial Executives Institute, Global Corporate Citizenship, the International Forum on Accountancy Development, the Institute of Internal Auditors, the Tax Executives Institute and Transparency International USA.
 Part of the team visited the World Bank.
 The team also met with senior representatives of the following corporations: the Boeing Company, DuPont, Lockheed Martin, Motorola, Raytheon International, and Schering-Plough Corporation.
-The examining team met with representatives of the following law and accounting firms: Clifford Chance; Covington and Burling; Dechert, Price and Rhoads; Dickinson Landmeier LLP; Foley and Lardner; KPMG; Miller and Chevalier Chartered; Shearman and Sterling; Troutman Sanders; Weil, Gotshal and Manges; and Wilmer, Cutler and Pickering.
+The examining team met with representatives of the following law and accounting firms: Clifford Chance; Covington & Burling; Dechert, Price & Rhoads; Dickinson Landmeier LLP; Foley & Lardner; KPMG; Miller & Chevalier Chartered; Shearman & Sterling; Troutman Sanders; Weil, Gotshal & Manges; and Wilmer, Cutler & Pickering. - 4.
+Pursuant to the procedure agreed to by the Working Group for the Phase 2 self and mutual evaluation of the implementation of the Convention and the Revised Recommendation, the purpose of the on-site visit was to study the structures in place in the United States to enforce the laws and regulations implementing the Convention and to assess their application in practice, as well as to monitor the United